Grandeur Of The Seas accidents and incidents

 On September 10, 2006, the ship arrived late in homeport Baltimore MD due to a rudder problem.
-As result, many passengers missed their flights.
+As a result, many passengers missed their flights.
 The next scheduled 7-day Bermuda cruise itinerary was changed to 3-day Cruise to Nowhere, returning in Baltimore as originally scheduled.

-As compensation, all passengers received 50% refund and 25% discount on a future Royal Caribbean cruise.
+As compensation, all passengers received a 50% refund and 25% discount on a future Royal Caribbean cruise.
 Those who preferred to cancel received a 125% credit for a future Royal Caribbean cruise.
 Passengers returning late to Baltimore received USD 100 in cash toward flight changing fees.